In A Flash

 Ontario Proposes Amendments Impacting Remote Workers and New Hires

-The proposed changes would essentially serve to make remote workers eligible for the same “enhanced” notice period as in-office employees in the event of a mass termination.
-It would also entitle new hires to certain written information about their jobs.
+The proposed changes – reflected in the just-released Working for Workers Act, 2023 (also identified as Bill 79, available here) – would make remote workers eligible for same “enhanced” notice period as in-office employees in the event of a mass termination, and entitle new hires to certain written information about their jobs

 Currently, where an employer terminates 50 or more employees at their establishment over a four-week period, these employees are entitled to an enhanced notice period of eight, twelve, or sixteen weeks’ notice, depending on the number of terminations effected.
 Remote workers do not currently qualify for these notice periods, even as part of a mass termination, as they work from home and not their employer’s “establishment”.